espegun/good-dev-practice/how_to_git/README.md

 Generally keep independent changes in separate commits.
 Also doing PRs of each commit is simple and quick.

+Best practice advice (from Simen 2020-10-22): When starting a new repo, get all the boilerplate stuff established, commit and push.
+Then add functionailty which should be done in small PRs.
+Example: Clone a boilerplate repo to your local machine, remove `.git`, rename the folder, `init` and set up a remote, empty repo as the origin.

 ## How does it work?

 Git is basically about linked commit nodes.
 Though one coordinating or central repository is normally used, Git is a *distributed* VCS, not *centralized*.